ppjjhh/Hackintosh-Dell-Inspiron-7580/README_en.md

 * uhd620
 * audio
 * hdmi (untested)
-* All usb and type-c (you can use this slot to charge your computer)
+* All usb and type-c (you are able to use this slot to charge your computer)
 * network (Wired network )
-* wifi (you must change the native wireless network adapter)
+* wifi (you must change the native wireless network adapter, BCM94360Z3 is recommended.)
+* bluetooth (you must change the native wireless network adapter, BCM94360Z3 is recommended.)
 * Trackpad
 * battery and power display
 * camera